-Understand how SAM uses agents
+Understand how SAM uses Orion agents

-An agent is software that provides a communication channel between the Orion server and a monitored computer.
+An Orion agent is software that provides a communication channel between the Orion server and a monitored computer.
 Agents are used as an alternative to WMI or SNMP to provide information about selected devices and applications.

-- Support for low bandwidth, high latency connections.
+- Low bandwidth, high latency connections.

 After agent deployment, all communication between the Orion server and the agent occur over a fixed port.
 The agent protocol supports Network Address Translation (NAT) traversal and passing through proxy servers that require authentication.